 Management's Discussion & Analysis (MD&A) highlights the primary factors that have an impact on the consolidated financial results and operations of CIC.
-It should be read in conjunction with CIC's consolidated financial statements and supporting notes for the period ended June 30, 2017.
+It should be read in conjunction with CIC's consolidated financial statements and supporting notes for the period ended September 30, 2017.
 These consolidated financial statements have been prepared in accordance with IAS 34 - Interim Financial Reporting.

 The consolidated financial statements do not include all the disclosures included in CIC's annual audited consolidated financial statements.
 Accordingly, these consolidated financial statements should be read in conjunction with CIC's March 31, 2017 audited consolidated financial statements.
-The accounting policies and methods of computation used in the preparation of these consolidated financial statements are consistent with those disclosed in CIC's March 31, 2017 audited consolidated financial statements.
-The accounting statements are consistent with those disclosed in CIC's March 31, 2017 audited consolidated financial statements, except as described in Note 3 to these consolidated financial statements.
+The accounting policies and methods of computation used in the preparation of these consolidated financial statements are consistent with those disclosed in CIC's March 31, 2017 audited consolidated financial statements, except as described in Note 3 to these consolidated financial statements.